 - Make (and break) The Rules – While it may sound silly, creating rules can be one of the best ways to get started with songwriting or to get unstuck.
 Here are some examples to get you thinking.

-- Starting points: Start with the lyrics, the chord progression, a riff, an intentional plan for instrumentation, etc.
+- Starting points: Start with a particular element.
+Style, lyrics, the chord progression, a riff, an intentional plan for instrumentation, a visualization of the energy of the song…

 - Lyrics: Start with a title, find a hook, choose a rhyme scheme, etc.